valmik/eabay-site/announcements.md

 layout: page
 title: Announcements
 nav_exclude: true
-description: A feed containing all of the class announcements.
+description: A feed containing all of the group announcements.
 ---

 # Announcements